makersacademy/bowling-challenge/README.md

 Thoughts:
 - If a player scores a strike before the 10th frame, the next roll should be counted as the beginning of the next frame, as opposed to the game expecting to recieve a score of 0 for the second roll of the same frame.
 - Rolls will need to be stored in order for scores to be correctly calculated.
-- Guard clauses will likely be required to prevent errors when trying to retrieve the score before a strike score can be calculated.
+- Guard clauses will be required to prevent errors when trying to retrieve the score before a strike score can be calculated.

 #### Spares